 My parents and their interrelated histories have played a significant role too.

 My Rhondda-born father and Barry-born mother had met at Cardiff Art School.
 They went on to the Royal College of Art, which is how I came to be born in London.
-There, they were taught by Frank Dobson (1888-1963) and Margaret Leischner (d 1970) and they became very close friends with the Festival of Britain furniture designer Ernest Race (1913-64) and his long-lived wife Sally who was a remarkable woman.
+There, they were taught by Frank Dobson (1888-1963) and Margaret Leischner (1908-70), respectively, and they became very close friends with the Festival of Britain furniture designer Ernest Race (1913-64) and his long-lived wife Sally who was a remarkable woman.